jeremy-rifkin/libassert/README.md

 the callsite just to setup an assertion expression.
 These calls are swiftly inlined in an optimized build, but it is a consideration for unoptimized builds.

 As far as runtime performance goes, the impact at callsites is very minimal under `-Og` or higher.
+The fast-path in the code (i.e., where the assertion does not fail), will be fast.
+A lot of work is required to process assertion failures once they happen.
+However, since failures should be rare, this should not matter.

 Additionally, there is a compile-time cost associated with all the template instantiations required for this library's magic.
-In my experience the build time impact is not egregious.

-A lot of work is required to process assertion failures once they happen.
-However, since failures should be *extremely rare* this should not matter.

 # In-Depth Library Documentation